 - Showcase your brand with supermarket advertising

 Supermarkets are an essential business, and you can feel confident about running DOOH ad campaigns in stores even amid the recent rise in COVID-19 cases.
-Our team expects to continue seeing high foot traffic in grocery stores and other highly frequented retail spaces such as pharmacies and convenience stores.
+Our team expects to continue seeing high foot traffic in grocery stores and other highly frequented retail spaces.

 - Incorporate programmatic DOOH to keep your options flexible